Ted Cruz calls for Fauci to be prosecuted in CPAC rant on Covid

 Senator Ted Cruz of Texas slammed Anthony Fauci for his handling of the Covid-19 pandemic during a panel with Senator JD Vance at the Conservative Political Action Conference on Thursday.

 The three panelists mentioned how the Department of Energy released a study earlier this week saying it was likely that Covid-19 came from a lab in Wuhan.

-In response, Mr Ferguson asked whether there would be any consequences for any officials who managed the Covid-19 pandemic such as Dr Fauci.
+In response, Mr Ferguson asked whether there would be any consequences for officials who managed the Covid-19 pandemic such as Dr Fauci.
+The clip was played as they showed a compliation of mainstream and liberal press deriding the idea that a lab leak caused Covid-19 in the early months of the pandemic.

-“He would be prosecuted for lying under oath and he would go to jail for lying under oath,” Mr Cruz said.
+“Dr Fauci has done more damage than any bureaucreat in the history of our nation,” he said.
+“He would be prosecuted for lying under oath and he would go to jail for lying under oath.”

-The Texas Senator said that three years ago during the last CPAC in Washington in 2020, he had been exposed to someone who tested positive for Covid-19 and had to quarantine.
+The Texas Senator said that three years ago during the last CPAC in Washington in 2020, he had been exposed to someone who tested positive for Covid-19 and had to quarantine, which meant that he was unable to meet with campaign donors at a concert.

-Mr Vance echoed the sentiment on the panel as well.
+Mr Vance echoed the sentiment of the panel as well.

 Join our commenting forum